Sav22999/common-voice-android/README.md

 These features/options aren't available now, but probably they will be available in a future release of the app.

-- [priority] Sending validations/recordings in background: so you won't wait anymore that the sending is finished
-- Offline mode (or "Airplane mode"): you will be able to validate clips and record sentences offline, and in a second moment they will be send to the server
 - Customisable gestures: you will be able to customise gestures
 - New themes: at least "Light", "Dark" and "Auto mode" (but maybe you will be able to create your theme)
-- Settings reorganised
 - Save logs to file
-- Some animations in Listen and Speak
-- Gestures guide
-- "Top contributors" in Dashboard

 ### Screenshots